This tutorial shows you how to set up a single-replica

 Verifica che la fatturazione sia attivata per il tuo progetto.

-At the bottom of the GCP Console, a Cloud Shell session opens and displays a command-line prompt.
+At the bottom of the Cloud Console, a Cloud Shell session starts and displays a command-line prompt.
 Cloud Shell is a shell environment with the Cloud SDK already installed, including the

 gcloudcommand-line tool, and with values already set for your current project.
 It can take a few seconds for the session to initialize.